 Selecting Only Bright Colors#2

-This probably the biggest knock when choosing wedding colors.
+This is probably the biggest knock when choosing wedding colors.
 We forget that the eyes need to rest.
 Everywhere looks lighted up and it becomes blinding and distracting.

 How to avoid: They may be your favorite colors but balancing is key.
 Pair a bright color with a muted one.
 Also, opt for tones that are in between colors.
 Choose cranberry instead of red, coral instead of bright orange, or plum in place of amethyst.
 This way, even the most blinding color combinations look classic, sophisticated, and chic.